 Ade (Adrian) Holland

-Adrian with his vintage 1963 Gibson ES-335 with dog ear pick-ups
+Adrian with his Vintage 1963 Gibson ES-335 with dog ear PAF pick-ups

-Above is a Picture of Ade Holland a fine exponent of Manouche Swing taken in the early 1960,s (only a short period after Django’s death) in Corby with his original 1930‘s Maccaferri’s – not one but two – Petite and Grande Bouche.
+Youthful Picture of Ade Holland a fine exponent of Manouche Swing taken in the early 1960′s (only a short period after Django’s death) in Corby with his 2 original 1930‘s Maccaferri’s – not just one – Petite and Grande Bouche.
 Life was far from simple then.
-Ade now lives in Reading and is available for teaching both Jazz Guitar and Manouche Swing Techniques – he now wishes he had kept both Macca’s instead of almost giving them away.
+Ade now lives in Reading and is available for Teaching both Jazz Guitar and Manouche Swing Techniques – he now wishes he had kept both Macca’s instead of almost giving them away for a song.

-Ade Holland born in Llanberis, North Wales at the foot of Snowdon were the railway starts, attended Dolbadarn school in the village then, Bryn’refail Grammar School in Llanrug before going into music exile in Corby Northants.
-A fluent Welsh Speaker now a Reading based exponent of Manouche Swing.
-Above is an picture taken in the early 1960′s (only a short period after Django’s death) while living in Corby with his original 1930’s Maccaferri’s.- DSCF0195.
-The oval hole guitar is a converted Eddie Freeman Special tenor guitar which Ade used as his working guitar and his Maccaferri D hole, model #281 dated 13/03/1934.
+Ade Holland born in Llanberis, North Wales at the foot of Snowdon where the Railway starts, attended Dolbadarn School in the Village then, Bryn’refail Grammar School in Llanrug before going into musical exile in Corby Northants.
+A fluent Welsh Speaker he is now a Reading-based exponent of Manouche Swing.
+The 2 Selmer Guitar picture taken in the early 1960′s (only a short period after Django’s death) while living in Corby with his original 1930‘s Maccaferri – DSCF0195.
+The oval hole guitar is a converted Eddie Freeman Special Tenor Guitar which Ade used as his working Guitar and his Maccaferri D hole, model #281 dated 13th March 1934.
 Life was far for simple then.- but did nearly matched the eerie image echoing through time with this artistic portrayal of Django in a similar pose.
+The Editor introduced Ade to an Original Eddie Freeman recently and after Ade’s purchase at a worthy price he has resisted converting it for the sake of the Eddie Freeman’s Legend.

-Ade’s 1st guitar with endorsed bridge logo ‘AH’ was made mainly from tea chest plywood by his father who was himself a well respected pianist and musician.
-Ade’s Early influences were Bert Weedon, Les Bennetts, and Hank Marvin, ….Hank still has a wonderful touch and feel to his playing – Dig that 14″ TV and the Herring Bone infills!
+Ade’s 1st Guitar with its superimposed Bridge Logo ‘AH‘ was made mainly from tea chest plywood by his father who was himself a well-respected Pianist and Musician.
+Ade’s Early influences were Bert Weedon, Les Bennetts, and Hank Marvin, ….Hank still has a wonderful touch and feel to his playing – and has an interest in Gypsy Jazz.
+Dig that 14″ Black and White TV and those crazy Herring Bone infills on the lower Fretboard!

-His father is seen here holding an example of a Plastic Mac Guitar – Mario Maccaferris venture into injection moulding and plastic guitars
+His father is seen here holding an early example of a Plastic Mac Guitar – Mario Maccaferris venture into injection moulding and plastic guitars/mandolins.

-George Parry also from Snowdonia, North Wales…..he’s now an excellent Luthier, of Gypsy Guitars!
+A Young George Parry also from Snowdonia, North Wales…..he’s now an excellent Luthier, of Gypsy Jazz Style Guitars!
 He first started reproducing them in the 60’s after taking copies, measurements and photos of both Ade’s original Selmer Maccaferri and his converted Eddie Freeman Special (shown in the b&w left) this shot is the earliest of George perhaps contemplating making one.
-The two main 4 string models offered then by Selmer included a regular tenor guitar, with a 23 inch scale length, tuned CGDA, and the Eddie Freeman Special, with a larger body and a longer scale length, using a re-entrant CGDA tuning.
-The Eddie Freeman Special had been designed by English tenor banjoist Eddie Freeman to have a better sonority for rhythm guitar work than the normal tenor guitar with its very high A string.
-However, it was still tuned CGDA so that it could still be played by tenor banjoists.
-The Eddie Freeman Special was based on the 6 string model and it had a larger 6 string body and a 6 string scale length of 25.25 inches, rather than the tenor’s smaller body and normal 23 inch scale length.
-The CGDA tuning used was re-entrant with the C and D tuned in the same octave and the G and the A tuned in the same octave, lowering the overall tone.
+The 2 main 4 string models offered then by Selmer included a regular Tenor Guitar, with a 23-inch scale length, tuned CGDA, and the Eddie Freeman Special, with a larger body and a longer scale length, using a re-entrant CGDA tuning.
+The Eddie Freeman Special had been designed by English tenor banjoist Eddie Freeman to have a better sonority for Rhythm Guitar work than the normal tenor guitar with its very high A string.
+However, it was still tuned CGDA so that it could still be played by Tenor Banjoists.
+The Eddie Freeman Special was based on the 6 string model and it had a larger 6 string body and a 6 string scale length of 25.25 inches, rather than the tenor’s smaller body and normal 23-inch scale length.
+The CGDA tuning used was re-entrant with the C and D tuned in the same Octave and the G and the A tuned in the same Octave, lowering the overall tone.
 The tuning and scale length give this very unusual 4 string guitar a sonority that is very close to that of the 6 string guitar, compared to a regular tenor guitar.
 Unfortunately, this guitar was not commercially successful in the 1930s due to concerted resistance by the British 6 string guitar fraternity, particularly Ivor Mairants.
 Many were subsequently converted to much more valuable 6 string models because of the Django Reinhardt connection.
 Originals of the Eddie Freeman Special are now very rare and are consequently highly valuable.

 In the colour shot are George sitting centre (Ade knew him then in the 60’s as Cec.) and showing off 2 of his guitars.
 The one he’s playing is left handed! and Ade sitting Right had the Eddie Freeman Macca – sitting Left was George’s brother Eric.